heqin-zhu/algorithm/README.md

 # Algorithm
 >Notes and codes for learning algorithm and data structures :smiley:

-Some pictures and ideas are from `<<Introduction to Algotithm>>
+Some pictures and ideas are from `<<Introduction to Algotithm>>`

-I use python 3.6+ and c++ to implements them.
+I use python 3.6+ and c/c++ to implement them.
-Since I used f-Strings in python, you may use python 3.6+ to run the following python scripts.

->>I am still learning new things and this repo is always updating.

 # Notice
-Currently, Github can't render latex math formulas.
-So,if you wannt to view the notes which contain latex math formulas and are in markdown format, you can visit [my blog](https://mbinary.coding.me)
+Currently, Github can't render latex math formulas.Thus,if you want to view the markodwn notes which contain latex math formulas, you can visit [my blog](https://mbinary.coding.me)

 # Index
 * [.](.)